NOC Tools and Software in 2026: An Operational Perspective

 ServiceNow Logo

-Once the system has been fine-tuned, however, the sky’s the limit in terms of powerful configurations.
-For example, your organization can integrate an AIOps tool to feed in the incidents for a whole new level of workflow efficiency.
+Once the system has been fine-tuned, however, the sky is the limit in terms of powerful configurations.
+Your organization can integrate an AIOps tool to feed in the incidents for a whole new level of workflow efficiency.
+Another capability is adding intelligence that auto-attaches configuration items impacted from your CMDB.
+It's even possible to trigger scripts from ServiceNow to log into and collect data from your equipment or infrastructure and include it in the ticket.

-Another capability is adding intelligence that auto-attaches configuration items that are impacted from your CMDB.
-It’s even possible to trigger scripts from ServiceNow to log into and collect data from your equipment or infrastructure and include it in the ticket.
 In this use case, ServiceNow (integrated with the appropriate pre-incident tools) can retrieve and present so much useful information that it can actually isolate an incident before a NOC engineer lays eyes on the ticket.
-The efficiency opportunities here can’t be overstated.
+The efficiency opportunities here are significant.

 Jira